One Health Model: Pollution and Neurodevelopmental Disorders

 Air pollution, particularly fine particulate matter (PM2.5), has been associated with cognitive decline, neuroinflammation, and higher risks of anxiety and depression in humans.
 Research also suggests that exposure to heavy metals and pesticides affects neurological health in livestock and wildlife, potentially altering animal behavior in ways that impact human-animal interactions, food supply, and disease transmission.

 Deforestation and Emerging Zoonotic Threats

+Deforestation shrinks landscapes as they are cleared for timber and land development.
+As a result, wildlife is forced to share the environment and resources making stressful situations.
+This has a poor impact on the overall health of animals, causing them to transmit diseases throughout the ecosystem.
 The destruction of natural habitats contributes to the displacement of wildlife, increasing the likelihood of human-wildlife conflict and the emergence of new zoonotic diseases.
 Psychological stress among affected human populations, particularly Indigenous communities, is compounded by the loss of biodiversity and traditional ways of life.

-Habitat destruction leads to wildlife displacement, raising the chances of human-animal interactions.
+Habitat destruction, particularly habitat fragmentation breaks habitats into smaller and isolated patches.
+This leads to wildlife displacement, raising the chances of human-animal interactions.
 Consequently, this can cause zoonotic diseases, which are illnesses that transfer from animals to humans.
 This scenario illustrates the interconnectedness of animal health, human health, and environmental health as outlined in the One Health model.